slyon/ubuntu-mir-original/wiki.md

   * All binary dependencies (including `Recommends:`) must be satisfiable in main (i. e. the preferred alternative must be in main).
 If not, these dependencies need a separate MIR report (this can be a separate bug or another task on the main MIR bug)
  0. ''Standards compliance:'' The package should meet the [[https://refspecs.linuxfoundation.org/fhs.shtml|FHS]] and [[http://www.debian.org/doc/debian-policy/|Debian Policy]] standards.
 Major violations should be documented and justified.
 Also, the source packaging should be reasonably easy to understand and maintain.
  0. ''Maintenance:'' The package must have an acceptable level of maintenance corresponding to its complexity:
   * All packages must have a designated "owning" team, regardless of complexity, which is set as a package bug contact.
 This is not a requirement for the MIR team ACK, but for the package to be promoted by an archive admin.
+Still, it is strongly suggested to subscribe, as the owning team will get a preview of the to-be-expected incoming bugs later on (once they are responsible).
   * Simple packages (e.g. language bindings, simple Perl modules, small command-line programs, etc.) might not need very much maintenance effort, and if they are maintained well in Debian we can just keep them synced
   * More complex packages will usually need a developer or team of developers paying attention to their bugs, whether that be in Ubuntu or elsewhere (often Debian).
 Packages that deliver major new headline features in Ubuntu need to have commitment from Ubuntu developers willing to spend substantial time on them.
  0. ''Background information:''